ammyrohilla5050-dot/jmeter-coordinated-throughput-controller/README.md

 weights add up to less than 100, some parent iterations intentionally run none of the coordinated controllers.

+## Why This Exists

+JMeter's standard Throughput Controller evaluates each sibling independently.
+If two sibling controllers are both configured at 50%, both can run in the same parent iteration.
+This plugin is for test plans that need weighted controller selection where sibling controllers are mutually exclusive and only one controller run at any given iteration.

 ## Weight Behavior

 | Use case | Example setup | What the controller does | Expected result |